 Oral History of Irish America Project

-While the long term goal of the Ireland House Oral History Project is to record the experiences of a wide range of people Irish-American ancestry in order to capture a cross section of memories, the immediate purpose in its initial semesters was to interview those who have made, or are making, key contributions in the areas of culture, education, religion, media, business, government, and the professions.
+While the long term goal of the Ireland House Oral History Project is to record the experiences of a wide range of people Irish-American ancestry in order to capture a cross section of memories, the immediate purpose in its initial stages was to interview those who have made, or are making, key contributions in the areas of culture, education, religion, media, business, government, and the professions.
 As part of an individual's life history, these interviews focus on how (or indeed if) one's experience has been influenced by, or influenced, a sense of ethnic identity.
 The project aims to enhance our knowledge and understanding of a phenomenon that becomes increasingly elusive beyond the first generation immigrant, but which remains hugely important for the understanding of America.

 To hear excerpts from the Ireland House Oral History Collection, click here.